filippodelministro/rosicom/README.md

-# rosicom
+# Rosicom

-Generates real, ideal, and worst fantasy football lineups, compares matchday scenarios, and provides season-wide statistical analysis.
+This project analyzes a fantasy football league by generating real, ideal, and worst possible lineups for each team across all matchdays.
+It allows users to understand how different lineup decisions could have changed match results and overall standings.